F TROOP Fridays: Number Four

 |William Woodson (left) and Robert P. Lieb|

-Blink and you'll miss it: The Secretary's Assistant tells him, "I looked up Corporal Agarn; he's at Fort Courage, under a Captain Parmenter."
+Blink and you'll miss it department: The Secretary's Assistant tells him, "I looked up Corporal Agarn; he's at Fort Courage, under a Captain Parmenter."
 Uh, great work, Sir: especially since the front page of that newspaper you're holding has a subheader that reads: "Fort Courage Soldier Hailed As Hero"!
 See for yourself:

 Nagging thought # 1: One might think a promotion would be in order, too.
 After all, if Parmenter was commisioned in the field for sneezing, Corporal Agarn's takedown of a wanted man (remember, he gunned down half a dozen soldiers) ought to make him a Lieutenant at least, right?
 If so, it would certainly be a sticking point for O'Rourke Enterprises.
 All things considered, O'Rourke and Agarn should have given more thought to the reaction to this action.